edgexfoundry/edgex-go/docs/security/Ch-SecretStore.rst

     drwxr-xr-x    2 vault    vault         4096 Jun  7  2018 file
     drwxr-xr-x    2 vault    vault         4096 Jun  7  2018 logs

 Pay attention to the ``VAULT_CAPATH`` environment variable passed to the session.
-This is necessary in order to run succesfull Vault CLI command.
+This is necessary in order to run succesful Vault CLI command.
 Every Vault CLI command is a wrapper of the Vault HTTP API.
 The Vault server is configured with TLS using X.509 PKI materials generated and signed by a local self-signed CA (EdgeXFoundryCA).
 Therefore, in order for each Vault CLI command (or to that extent cURL commands) to verify the Vault server TLS certificate, the self-signing CA root certificate would have to be known by the CLI command interpreter.
 This ``VAULT_CAPATH`` variable is checked by every Vault CLI commands, alternatively each Vault CLI command can specify an option with the same certificate path if the variable is not set.

 The self-signed Root CA certificate path can be found in the Vault configuration file (see above local.json), with parameter ``tls_client_ca_file ="/vault/config/pki/EdgeXFoundryCA/EdgeXFoundryCA.pem"``.